-- This HMP will be the primary conservation management planning document for the Carillon and Aspen Island. - The Parliament House Vista HMP (2010) provides a higher level of heritage management advice and guidance for the Carillon and Aspen Island, focusing on a larger study area.
-This report is currently being updated. - The Lake Burley Griffin and Adjacent Lands HMP (2010) provides a higher level of heritage management advice and guidance for the Carillon and Aspen Island, focusing on a larger study area.
-This report is currently being updated. - The Canberra Central Parklands HMP (2009) is a secondary conservation management planning document for the Carillon and Aspen Island.
-This report is due for an update.
+• This HMP will be the primary conservation management planning document for the Carillon and Aspen Island.

+- The Parliament House Vista HMP (2010) provides a higher level of heritage management advice and guidance for the Carillon and Aspen Island, focusing on a larger study area.
+It is currently being updated. - The Lake Burley Griffin and Adjacent Lands HMP (2010) provides a higher level of heritage management advice and guidance for the Carillon and Aspen Island, focusing on a larger study area.
+It is currently being updated. - The Canberra Central Parklands HMP (2009) is a secondary conservation management planning document for the Carillon and Aspen Island.
+This HMP is due for an update.

 Figure 1.4 Plan showing the Carillon and Aspen Island in relation to the Parliament House Vista and other items on the Commonwealth Heritage List.
-(Source: Department of Environment, Water, Heritage and the Arts [currently Department of Environment and Energy])
+(Source: Department of Environment, Water, Heritage and the Arts [currently Department of Agriculture, Water and the Environment])